 Scott is an avid sports fan but more particularly is a rugby league tragic.
 He likes the odd beer.
 “No good drinkin’ if it don’t affect you” but abstains from alcohol for all of February each year, that being the shortest month of the year.

 Phil Brogan specialises in the areas of family law and wills & estates.
 Phil has extensive knowledge and experience in these areas.
 Phil commenced practising law in small firms conducting a variety of legal matters including criminal trials, debt recovery, personal injury law, etc. For over the last decade, Phil has practised exclusively in the areas of family law and wills and estates and he makes regular appearances in the Family and Federal Circuit Courts and Supreme Court of NSW.
 Phil has also conducted public legal education seminars.
 Phil has a broad range of interests.
 He has a musical background.
 Phil was raised in a musical family and has performed professionally in bands.
 Phil is passionate about motorcycles and loves riding and working on his motorcycles as well as building projects and basically all things mechanical and creative.
 Phil is down to earth, friendly and very approachable.
 Phil is very meticulous when it comes to detail and he is also well liked by clients because of his highly professional yet caring and endearing nature.
 If you need to see a family law or will or estate solicitor call us to arrange an appointment with Phil.

-Josh Hay is a solicitor practicing in our property and commercial team.
+Sam is a solicitor practicing in the Family Law team.

 She is a local, having grown up in Maitland.
 She graduated from the University of Sydney with a Bachelor of Arts in 2013 and a Bachelor of Laws in 2016.